-- Within three months for an Honoraria Contingent Decision claim. - Within twelve months for an Opt-Out or Additional Service Contingent Decision claim.
+- Within three months for an Honoraria Contingent Decision claim. - Within twelve months for an Opt-Out, Additional Service and Transfer Contingent Decision claim.

 How will any monies due be paid?

 There are a variety of ways that the additional contributions owed by you can be paid.
 These will be dependent on what status of member you are and the type of Contingent Decision claim that you are making.